JenieX/web-development-with-jonas/javascript-course/05-data-structures-operators/README.md

 - Items number in `Maps` can be access easily via `size`
 - A `Map` is an iterable
 - Chaining multiple calls to `set`

+Advantages of `Objects`:

+- Functions inside objects are methods that can access `this`
+- Easy to transform from JSON string
+- Easy to access property
+- More common

 ## Tricks